You are here

 AAHRPP is an independent accrediting organization that uses a peer-driven evaluation and education process to ensure institutional Human Research Protection Programs, such as U-M's HRPP, establish and maintain rigorous standards of protections for human research participants.

-U-M's 2021 AAHRPP re-accreditation process is now underway!
-This effort, organized by the Office of Research Compliance Review (ORCR), involves a select representation of U-M Principal Investigators and study team personnel, the U-M IRBs, and the U-M HRRP component units.
+U-M's 2021 AAHRPP re-accreditation process is complete with the HRPP earning Full Accreditation!
+This effort, organized by the Office of Research Compliance Review (ORCR), involved a select representation of U-M Principal Investigators and study team personnel, the U-M IRBs, and the U-M HRRP component units.

 U-M's HRPP has maintained AAHRPP accreditation since 2008.
 Re-accreditation demonstrates to AAHRPP and to ourselves that we provide superior protection to the human participants of U-M research!